 5. Add the sugars and peanut butter, mixing until smooth, about 2-3 minutes.

 6. Reduce the mixer speed and add the egg, vanilla, and milk, mixing until completely combined.
+Slowly add in the dry ingredients, mixing until thoroughly combined.

 7. Using a rubber spatula, gently stir in the chocolate chunks and the chopped Reeses cups.